wp-plugins/my-optional-modules/readme.txt

 * Analaytics automatic embedding.
 * Automatically enable all images in posts and pages to use Lazy Load.
 * Hide WP Version from enqueued scripts and stylesheets.
+* Disable author archives (if only 1 author)
+* Disable all date/time based archives
+* Move JS to footer
+* Attach linkbacks to all RSS feed items

 = Meta: =
 * Auto-generate meta tags (open-graph and otherwise).
-* Appends linkbacks on RSS items (against scrapers).
 * noarchive/nofollow on 404/search pages/archives.
-* Disables Author archives if only one author exists.
-* Disables date based archives to avoid duplicate content.
-* Moves Javascript to the footer to decrease page load times.
 * Disables Jetpack open graph.

 = Tools: =